Information for staff

 Bangor's support systems for disabled students

 In addition, we recognise that a proactive approach to inclusion is likely to reduce the time academic staff would otherwise spend working on a one-to-one basis with students who are experiencing barriers to learning.
 We therefore work closely with the Centre for the Enhancement of Learning and Teaching (CELT) to develop and deliver workshops on inclusive learning.
-Workshops on reasonable adjustments and specific impairments can be arranged on request.

 If you wish to make your teaching accessible to an individual student, or you simply want to find out more about how to make your teaching inclusive then please contact us.